 (This assumption is reasonable.
 According to the Office for Institutional Research’s most recent study of alumni activities one year after graduation, in which overall response rate ranged from 68 percent to 82 percent, 75 percent of members from the class of 2010 are employed.)

-Don’t get too excited about income tax breaks just yet.
-Start from the beginning — flip back a couple of sections, to the part on how to dress to impress.
+But first, start from the beginning — flip back a couple of sections, to the part about how to dress to impress.
 Let’s say it is a balmy November afternoon in a Caribbean city: what should you wear to the office?
 If you’re Gerald McElroy ’09, you wander the streets of Santo Domingo in a Superman costume.
 Business casual.

 McElroy’s choice to chase after his own international projects led him to some of the most uncertain waters Yale alumni can tread after college.
 Many seniors suit up every year to partake in the well-oiled recruiting machines of Wall Street and Teach For America.
 On the other hand, it proves nearly impossible to determine the number of Yalies who go down non-traditional avenues following their senior year (“non-traditional,” of course, within the Yale context — meaning, any option outside of graduate school, the finance and consulting sectors, or teaching.)
 Be it the arts, journalism or civic work, careers outside the popular tracks can take plenty of forms for a considerable demographic of post-graduation Bulldogs.
 Taking this plunge into foreign territory after shedding your cap and gown involves a myriad of considerations: social groups, vocational interests, chance encounters, fellowship applications.
 The paths to finance, consulting, or graduate school are quite clear in comparison.